vickruto/mlfc-fynesse/README.md

 The Fynesse paradigm considers three aspects to data analysis, Access, Assess, Address.

+### Fynesse Paradigm Aspects
+The Fynesse paradigm considers three aspects to data analysis, `Access`, `Assess`, `Address`.

+#### Access
+Ensuring you can obtain and legally use the data.
+This includes overcoming technical barriers (distributed systems, obscure APIs, digitization challenges) and legal barriers (IP rights, licensing, privacy).
+Proper access also requires documenting provenance and managing data ecosystems in a structured way.

+#### Assess
+Understanding the nature and quality of the data before analysis.
+This involves checking for missing values, outliers, encodings, and overall reliability—without tailoring to a specific question.
+The goal is to make repeatable, context-agnostic assessments that others can reuse.

+#### Address
+Applying the data to the actual question or problem.
+This may involve building predictive models, statistical analyses, or creating visualizations and dashboards.
+It’s the most familiar step to researchers, as it’s where insights are derived and communicated.

 ### Framework Structure

 The template provides a structured approach to implementing the Fynesse framework: